mtolly/onyx/songs/liquid-tension-experiment/universal-mind/README.md

 Notes:

-  * Pro keys chart mirrors guitar in several sections (even when keyboard is not actually played on the CD), to fill empty space and to match live performances.
+  * Keys charts mirror guitar in several sections (even when keyboard is not actually played on the CD), to fill empty space and to match live performances.